oofd/Deedy-DFoo-Resume/README.md

 4. **ShareLatex**.com (v1 fonts changes) - [compilable online](https://www.sharelatex.com/templates/cv-or-resume/deedy-resume)

 ## Changelog

+### v.1.3 only OpenFont version (DFoo):
+ 0. Forked from original Deedy CV
+ 1. Fixed overflow issue from previous version by using paracol package (idea from CVs made by LianTze Lim in overleaf)
+ 2. Adjusted column widths to suit my preference
+ 3. Used tabularx package which makes it easier to set relative widths for tables
+ 4. Copied formatting .cls file from "Deedy Resume Reversed" by Zachary Taylor in overleaf

 ### v1.2
  1. Added publications in place of societies.
  2. Collapsed a portion of education.